codyzu/webdev-site/m4/index.md

 Components tell react what to render on the screen.

 A few important points:
-* A component takes a parementer named `props` and returns a hierarchy of views to display to the user in the `render` method
+* A component takes a parameter named `props` and returns a hierarchy of views to display to the user in the `render` method
 * The `render` function returns a _description_ of what you want to see on the screen.
 React uses that description and displays the result.
 * `render` actually returns a **React element**, however, most developers use JSX (the HTML looking tags in the above example)
 * JSX mixes HTML syntax and JavaScript!
 Inside JSX we can put _any_ JavaScript inside `{ }` braces.